Lemonade Server Spec

 Configuration

-Use the --max-loaded-models option to specify how many models to keep loaded:
+Use the --max-loaded-models option to specify how many models to keep loaded per type slot:

 lemonade-server serve --max-loaded-models 5